simsam8/inf265_project3/report.md

 We used a batch size of 64, and trained 15 epochs for every run.

+We have implemented a simple grid search, where, for each architecture, we train it for every defined hyperparameter combination.
+The model with the highest accuracy is chosen.

+Parameters used in grid search:

 | Learning rate | Embedding dimension |
 | -------------- | --------------- |
 | 0.001 | 16 |
 | 0.001 | 20 |
 | 0.008 | 16 |
 | 0.008 | 20 |

-We have implemented a simple grid search, where;
-for each architecture, we train it for every defined hyperparameter combination.

-The model with the highest accuracy is chosen.

 ## Results